devkiran/NextAPI/README.md

 | GET    | /api/teams/:slug/invites           | Get all invites for team |
 | GET    | /api/teams/:slug/invites/:inviteId | Get an invite            |
 | DELETE | /api/teams/:slug/invites/:inviteId | Delete an invite         |

+- Before sending invite check if the user is already member of the team